yenthusiastic/arp_b/code/francisco/rest_api_server/README.md

 ```

 **Note**: Do not use json.dumps() in the POST and PUT request, otherwise the request will be received as a string instead of an object.

-## Contact

-For more information regarding this project you can reach me at franciscosusana2292@gmail.com.